 You should not feel any pain immediately after the operation as the area of surgery will be numb from the local anaesthetic.
-As the numbness wears off, the area might become uncomfortable and then you should take painkillers.
-We will supply you with these, with information about doses.
+As this numbness wears off the area might become uncomfortable and you should then take painkillers.
+We will supply you with these together with information about doses.

 Could there be any after-effects?

-This depends on the operation.
-If there are any issues in particular to be aware of, they will be discussed with you beforehand.
-There may be swelling and bruising in the area of surgery, as well as some discomfort; the bruising is usually at its most obvious two to three days after surgery.
+This depends on the procedure and if there are any issues in particular to be aware of they will be discussed with you beforehand.

 When can I return to work?